 At this point in their educational program, Bachelor of Education students (referred to as candidates) will soon be considered professional teachers.
 As a result, you should expect professionalism from them – punctuality, commitment, engagement, curiosity, and a willingness to teach and learn.

 Candidates can be asked to write curriculum specific to your program requirements.
 They can also be asked to test new curriculum and participate in revisions.
 Community partners are encouraged to recognize the candidate’s curriculum development contributions by citing the candidate and UBC Okanagan School of Education in the documents produced.

-You are encouraged to have Teacher Candidates work on various projects or curricula during the experience.
+You are encouraged to have candidates work on various projects or curricula during the experience.
 If applicable, you may ask for a report or an accounting of these completed projects.